rudyjahchan/rudyjahchan.github.com/_posts/2012-12-04-writing-wedding-favors.md

 memorable.

-We selected our flavors and found three pictures we felt represented the depth and range of our relationships.
+We selected our flavors and found three pictures we felt represented the depth and range of our relationship.
 Then came the fun bit for me, the resident family writer: coming up with the label text.
 On normal Jones bottles the label speaks of the quality ingredients that go into the soda and blah blah blah whatever.
 I just relished the challenge of coming up with fun little tales about the photo in 300 characters!

-So for those who were unable to attend, here are the photos we used, the label I came up with, and the backstory behind each of them.
+So for those who were unable to attend, here are the photos we used, the labels I came up with, and the backstory behind each of them.
 Hope you enjoy them.

 ## Sugar Cane Cola